vartolas/rejuvenate/README.md

 ![Reset Password Page](https://github.com/csc309-fall-2020/team01/blob/master/readme_images/ResetPasswordPage.png)

-You can reset a user's passwrd with these credentials:
+You can reset a user's password with these credentials:

 - username: user
 - password: user

-You can reset an admin's passwrd with these credentials:
+You can reset an admin's password with these credentials:

 - username: admin
 - password: admin